 11.6 You must clear any vegetation, trees or other obstacles that are in the way of the network and energy supply equipment.
 Your rights and obligations to keep the lines clear from such obstructions are found in the Electricity (Hazards from Trees) Regulations 2003.
 If you fail to clear any obstructions, the network operator or we may enter your premises to remove such obstructions.

-12 CHANGES IN YOUR ENERGY USE
+12 CHANGES IN USE

-12.1 You must keep us informed of any anticipated changes that will result in substantial increases to your energy usage.
+12.1 You must keep us informed of any anticipated changes that will result in substantial increases to your electricity usage.
 Such increased energy uses may exceed the capacity of your existing energy supply equipment and you may require an upgrade.

 13 UNPLANNED SUPPLY INTERRUPTIONS

-13.1 Although we will use our best endeavours to provide a continuous supply of energy to you, your energy supply may at times be subject to an interruption.
+13.1 Although we will use our best endeavours to provide a continuous supply of energy to you, our supply may at times be subject to an interruption.
 This includes in the following situations:

-anatural events including but not limited to fire, earthquake, lightning, hurricane;
+natural events including but not limited to fire, earthquake, lightning, or weather events;

-bindustrial activity and construction;
+industrial activity and construction;

-cwar;

-dif we consider an interruption is necessary to avoid damage to the network and to ensure the safety and security of energy supply to our subscribers; and
+if we consider an interruption is necessary to avoid damage to the network and to ensure the safety and security of energy supply to our customers; and

-eif required by law.
+if required by law.

-13.2 You will not be given any notice of interruption in urgent unforeseeable circumstances.
-However, where it is reasonable for us to notify you prior to an urgent power outage we will make every attempt to do so and we will endeavour to restore your energy supply as soon as it is reasonably practicable.
+13.2 You may not be given any notice of interruption in urgent unforeseeable circumstances.
+However, where it is reasonable for us to notify you prior to an urgent power outage we will make every attempt to do so, and we will endeavour to restore your supply as soon as it is reasonably practicable.

 13.3 We will not be able to give you prior notice of any unplanned outages.
 We will liaise with the network operator and endeavour to restore your supply as soon as reasonably practicable after any unplanned outage.

-13.4 If we have, or are likely to have, a receiver, liquidator, administrator, or similar officer appointed over us, or any of our assets, we will take all reasonable steps to ensure that you receive continuity of your energy supply.
+13.4 If we have, or are likely to have, a receiver, liquidator, administrator, or similar officer appointed over us, or any of our assets, we will take all reasonable steps to ensure that you receive continuity of your supply.

 14 PLANNED SUPPLY INTERRUPTION